-Johnny Borizov’s first court appearance since Jacob Nodarse pleaded guilty to murder took on a familiar tone.
+Johnny Borizov’s first court appearance since Jacob Nodarse took on a familiar tone.

 During a Wednesday hearing, Borizov’s attorneys renewed their efforts to obtain psychiatric and psychological records, as well as evaluations, pertaining to Nodarse.
 Borizov’s team has repeatedly suggested Nodarse’s mental health, not a scheme planned by Borizov, caused him to shoot three members of a Darien family in March 2010.